 Tips, Tricks & Warnings

 - There's no special secret to adjusting.
 Aside from using the suggestions above, just remember to stay positive about things.
 Focusing on missing your hometown or staying negative about city life will stop you from integrating and enjoying what the city has to offer.

 Moving to a big city - maybe it's a job problem?

 Moving to a big city could bring about mixed emotions for different people.
-It could be an overwhelming feeling of both excitement and fear.
+It might be an overwhelming feeling of both excitement and fear.
 The degree of adjustment varies from one person to another.
-Some people can adjust fairly easily at a quicker span of time while there are others who find it difficult to adjust to a new environment such as when moving to a much bigger city that one is used to.
-There will always be adjustments in all aspects - physically, psychologically, socially, emotionally, financially - but it is how you effectively cope with all of these that matters in the long run.
-If you feel that you are somewhat not satisfied or motivated enough with the current job that you have then maybe you need more.
-You are right - 1 week of working there is not enough to make drastic conclusions or decisions.
+Some people can adjust quite easily, while others find it difficult to adjust to a new environment.
+There will always be adjustments in all aspects of a move to a big city - physically, psychologically, socially, emotionally, and financially.
+Success will be determined by how effectively you cope with all of these changes, and how much support you have from family and friends.
+Perhaps you don't feel satisfied or motivated enough with the current job.
+You are right -one week at the new job is not enough time.
+You need to give it more time before making drastic conclusions or decisions.
 You are just starting to adjust to your new work environment.
 Everything and everyone basically is new to you so just learn and grow with it.
-It is really impressive that you are well-adjusted emotionally because moving to a big city seems to be a positive experience outright.
-You just need to get exposed to variety of experiences and way of life in the big city to get the hang of it.
-You just need to ensure that you are safe when doing so especially because you are new in your location.
-It is also recommended to move into a neighborhood where you have some friends or relatives that you can go to in cases of emergency or to become your guide in getting around the new city.
+It's really impressive that you are well-adjusted emotionally because the experience of moving to a big city seems to be a very positive move in your life.
+You need to be exposed to a variety of experiences and way of life in the big city to get the hang of it.
+You need to ensure you are safe when doing so, especially because you are new in your location.
+We'd also recommend you move into a neighborhood where you have some friends or relatives that you can go to in case of emergency or become your guide in getting around the new city.